 and define the labels as described in Data defined override setup.

 Pin/Unpin Labels and Diagrams.
-By clicking or draging an area, you pin label(s).
-If you click or drag an area holding Shift, label(s) are unpinned.
-Finally, you can also click or drag an area holding Ctrl to toggle the pin status of label(s).
+By clicking or draging an area, you pin overlaid items.
+If you click or drag an area holding Shift, the items are unpinned.
+Finally, you can also click or drag an area holding Ctrl to toggle their pin status.

 Show/Hide Labels and Diagrams.
-If you click on the labels, or click and drag an area holding Shift, they are hidden.
-When a label is hidden, you just have to click on the feature to restore its visibility.
-If you drag an area, all the labels in the area will be restored.
+If you click on the items, or click and drag an area holding Shift, they are hidden.
+When an item is hidden, you just have to click on the feature to restore its visibility.
+If you drag an area, all the items in the area will be restored.